 Step 4: Use Health and Safety Signs

 Health and safety signs can be a good reminder for employees to keep safety in mind.
 Typical signs that could be helpful would include those labeling danger zones and safety zones.
 Areas where certain safety gear such as shoes and glasses should be worn are great examples of areas that should be labeled.
 Also, a sign showing a current safety practice that gets switched out every so often can keep employees up to date and in the know about current safety protocols.
 Putting signs in big lettering or having a colorful background can help them stand out and help keep employees alert to reading them.
 Signs that label general areas in the warehouse can keep things efficient as well.

 Step 5: Know the Warehouse Hazards

 Knowing the most dangerous areas of a warehouse and why they’re dangerous is important, but knowing how to counteract those dangers is even more important.
-Some of the danger areas include forklifts and other heavy machinery, electrical areas and wiring methods, and blocked exits.
-The above steps such as safety gear and caution signs, help counteract these dangers.
-Lockout tags and keys are another way to counteract against machinery dangers.
+Some of the danger areas include forklifts and other heavy machinery, electrical areas, wiring methods, and blocked exits.
+The above steps, such as safety gear and caution signs, help counteract these dangers.
+Lockout tags and keys are another way to counteract machinery dangers.
 A way to counteract electrical dangers is to get inspections regularly and keep everything up to date.
 Keeping your warehouse clean is an easy way to keep it safe.
 Having floors clean and not slippery, having passageways clear, and properly disposing of chemicals or fire hazards is crucial.

 Step 6: Heavy Machinery Safety